stnolting/neorv32-riscof/README.md

 and shell scripts to simulate the NEORV32 processor using **GHDL**.
 The testbench provides generics to configure the DUT's RISC-V ISA extensions and also to pass a plain ASCII HEX file, which represents the _memory image_ containing the actual executable.
 This file generated from the test-case-specific ELF file.
 The makefile in the `sim` folder takes care of compilation and will also convert the final memory image into a plain HEX file.
-Note that this makefile uses the default software framework from the NEORV32 submodule.

 The testbench implements a CPU-external memory module that get initialized with the actual memory image provided by the test framework.
 This memory is attached to the processor via its external Wishbone bus interface and is mapped to the core's